basho/rfc/open/query_access_paths_RFC.md

 ## Purpose

-To provide an analytical framework for discussion access paths for the query rewriter.
+To provide an analytical framework for discussion of access paths.
+The query rewriter is about to start being a real, complex CS thing.
+Time to go full Wayne Gretzky - skate to where the puck is going to be...

 ## Scope